-Change the Default Username and Password: and Password 1.
-Enter the new Username from four to 25 alphanumeric characters in the Change Username field.
-The Username is case-sensitive.
-2. Enter the new Password from four to 20 alphanumeric characters in the Change Password field.
-The Password is case-sensitive.

-3. Enter the new password again in the Re-enter New Password field.
+To change the default Web access Username and Password:

+- 1. Enter the new Username from four to 25 alphanumeric characters in the Change Username field.
+The Username is case-sensitive. - 2.
+Enter the new Password from four to 20 alphanumeric characters in the Change Password field.
+The Password is case-sensitive. - Enter the new password again in the Re-enter New Password field.
 Click Save Settings.